replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/managing-nodes.md

 ## Reboot a Node

 Rebooting a node is useful when you are performing maintenance on the operating system (OS) level of the node.
-For example, after you update the kernel on your machine, you can reboot the node to apply the change to the OS.
+For example, after you perform a kernel update, you can reboot the node to apply the change to the OS.

 To reboot a node on a cluster managed by kURL: